Information, effect, dosage & side effects

 The actual carbohydrate content is 1.1g per serving, which is very little.
 Therefore, chia seeds are ideal for a low-carbohydrate diet.

-Thanks to the many fibers, chia seeds can absorb up to 12 times their weight in water, which means that they develop a gel-like consistency and expand in the stomach.
+Thanks to the many fibres, chia seeds can absorb up to 12 times their weight in water, which means that they develop a gel-like consistency and expand in the stomach.
 This helps to increase satiety, slow food intake and helps to automatically burn fewer calories.
 In this way, chia seeds can curb the appetite and contribute to weight loss.

 Chia seeds also have the property of binding toxins and acids in the body and promoting their excretion.

 Chia seeds are high in protein and contain more protein than most other plant foods.
 Their protein content is 20%, which is very high compared to most plant-based foods.
-Chia seeds also contain many essential fatty acids that support the body in utilizing the protein.
+Chia seeds also contain many essential fatty acids that support the body in utilising the protein.

 Protein has many positive health effects.
 A high proportion in the food curbs the appetite and provides an increased feeling of satiety after eating and thus reduces the food intake.
 Protein has been shown to reduce cravings by 60% and nighttime cravings by 50%, according to studies.